frandoodle/agrology-website/2_professional-agrologist-reports.md

 image_slider_selector: "small_slider"
 ---

-Has your municipal government requested that you retain an environmental consultant or professional agrologist to draft a report?
-No matter what your particular situation requires, Assisi Agrology has the technical and regulatory expertise to draft professional reporting, and streamline the permitting processes.
+Has your local government requested that you retain an environmental consultant or professional agrologist to prepare a report?
+No matter what your situation requires, Assisi Agrology has the technical and regulatory expertise to draft professional reports and streamline the permitting processes.